Posts

 Image

 I know some people like to bring their therapy dogs to visit people in hospitals or care centers, but what if you have allergies and asthma?
 This weekend, we were visiting Family Members in a care center and a family member proudly brought their Show Dog.
-(And it's a BIG dog) I was shocked and suprised, because I turned around and there it was.
+(And it's a BIG dog) I was shocked and surprised, because I turned around and there it was.
 In fact, it scared me because I wasn't expecting to see a pet in a care facility.
 The problem is that we are allergic to dogs, as is the family member we were visiting.
 However the other family members felt that they were doing a service by bringing in their show dog to let all of the other residents see her.
 Granted, it seemed to work.
 There were several residents rolling along in their wheelchairs whose faces really lit up when they saw the dog.
 And it's rather amusing watching grown adults talking baby talk to a dog!
-I guess it seems a little boring there day after day, seeing the same faces of nurses and fellow patients and not
+I guess it seems a little boring there day after day, seeing the same faces of nurses an...

 What if you hate your asthma medicine?